Stallings graphs for quasi-convex subgroups: Stallings graphs

-Moreover, $\Gamma_L(H)$ is the least reduced graph that is Stallings-like for $H$ with respect to $L$ (up to an isomorphism of labeled graphs), and it is the unique minimal Stallings-like subgraph of $\Schreier(G,H)$. \end{prop}

-\preuve The first part of the statement follows directly from the definition of quasi-convexity.
-The statement on the diameter follows directly, since every vertex of $\Schreier_k(G,H)$ is at distance at most $k$ from the base vertex $H$.
+\preuve The first statements follow directly from the definition of quasi-convexity.
+For the last statement, we note that every vertex of $\Schreier_k(G,H)$ is at distance at most $k$ from the base vertex $H$.
 The upper bound on the number of vertices relies on the following observation: every vertex of $\Schreier_k(G,H)$ is at the extremity of a path starting at $H$, labeled by a reduced word in $F(A)$ of length at most $k$.
 The number of such words is 1 at length 0 and $2r(2r-1)^{i-1}$ at length $i\ge 1$.
 Therefore there are at most

-vertices.
+vertices. \eop